thanapol2/onlineSLE/README.md

 - OnlineSLE is a fast season length estimation method using Sliding Discrete Fourier Transform (SDFT).
 - OnlineSLE was implemented using Python 3.9.2.

->T. Phungtua-eng, Y. Yamamoto, 2024.
-A Fast Season Length Estimation Using Sliding Discrete Fourier Transform for Time Series Streaming Data.
-16th International Congress on Advanced Applied Informatics (IIAI AAI 2024) **(To appear)**
+>T. Phungtua-eng and Y. Yamamoto, "A Fast Season Length Estimation Using Sliding Discrete Fourier Transform for Time Series Streaming Data," 2024 16th IIAI International Congress on Advanced Applied Informatics (IIAI-AAI), Takamatsu, Japan, 2024, pp. 482-487, doi: 10.1109/IIAI-AAI63651.2024.00093.

 - If you have any more questions or need further suggestions, don't hesitate to email me.